I have broken this down into three areas:

 - Purchase orders, invoices and expenses

-Assistants should be in control of all financial aspects relating to their executive’s office, including purchase orders and invoices.
-Assistants should also manage the expenses process for their manager – organising receipts, completing paperwork etc. Ideally, assistants should have the authority to sign off invoices and expenses (for other members of staff) on behalf of their manager.
-If this is not an option assistants should schedule time in their manager’s diary for signing documents.
+Assistants should control all financial aspects relating to their executive’s office, including purchase orders and invoices.
+Assistants should also manage the expenses process for their manager – organising receipts, completing paperwork etc. Ideally, assistants should have the authority to sign off invoices and expenses (for other staff members) on behalf of their manager.
+If this is not an option, assistants should schedule time in their manager’s diary for signing documents.

 - Holiday and sickness records

-If the executive runs a department, the assistant should manage all of their holiday and sickness records with authority to sign off standard holiday requests and short term sick leave.
-The executive should only be informed if the time off work is longer than usual or someone is out of the office frequently.
+If the executive runs a department, the assistant should manage all of their holiday and sickness records with the authority to sign off standard holiday requests and short term sick leave.
+The executive should only be informed if the time off work is longer than usual or that someone is frequently out of the office.